English - Reading

 Reading for pleasure is encouraged through story times in class, text study and selecting class library books to take home to read.
 Families are also encouraged to join and use their local libraries.
 Special events, such as Reading Breakfasts are scheduled to encourage family reading and the enjoyment of sharing a story.

 When pupils have become fluent readers, the emphasis shifts from fidelity to a fully decodable book scheme to exploring texts and language in wide ranging genres and reading with independence.
-Comprehension remans a focus to ensure that pupils understand the books they are reading and vocabulary development continues to be a high priority.
+Comprehension remains a focus to ensure that pupils understand their reading and vocabulary development continues to be a high priority.
 Once fluent, pupils are able to select books of particular interest to them, in addition to the texts studied as a class.
 The Accelerated Reader framework assists pupils and teachers to identify texts appropriate for the individual pupil’s stage of development, preventing undue demand on working memory and maintaining interest and engagement.

 Spelling and grammatical knowledge sessions are scheduled weekly to ensure pupils are secure in their understanding.